-- insert 2 capsules filled with Boric Acid into your vagina every night for a week
+- Insert 2 capsules filled with Boric Acid into the vagina every night for a week.

 Boric Acid may cause:

-Cranberries are often used in treating urinary tract infections as they:
+Cranberries are often used in treating urinary tract infections.

-- are a rich source of Vitamin C
+- They are a rich source of Vitamin C.

-- contain substances that inhibit bacteria from clinging to the walls of the urinary tract
+- They contain substances that inhibit microbes from clinging to the walls of the urinary tract.

-- lower the pH of your urine helping combat yeast infections
+- They lower the pH of urine which helps to combat yeast infections

-Garlic contains natural anti-fungal substances that kill off yeast and should be added to the diet.
-It may also be used internally.
+Garlic contains natural anti-fungal substances that kill off yeast.

-- wrap an unpeeled clove of garlic in gauze or cheesecloth tying the ends with unwaxed dental floss, leaving a bit of string dangling to pull it out afterward
+- Wrap an unpeeled clove of garlic in gauze or cheesecloth.
+Tie the ends with unwaxed dental floss, leaving a length of string to use to pull it out afterward.

 Hydrogen Peroxide is produced naturally by bacteria in your vagina and kills yeast.